scottcrossen/adlists/shopping.md

 To create the final adlist, add all subdomains with this regex (selects all lines) and the following replacement pattern.
-Then copy the adlists to shopping-domains.txt

 ```
 ^([^$]+)$